 What Miso to Use and Why

-If you’re unfamiliar with miso, it’s a fermented soybean paste that’s essential in Japanese cooking, best known as the key ingredient in miso soup.
-But miso has so much more to offer.
-The Japanese use miso in pretty much everything – from soups to marinade to sauces and glaze.
+If you’re unfamiliar with miso, it’s a fermented soybean paste essential in Japanese cooking, renowned as the key ingredient in miso soup.
+However, miso offers much more versatility.
+Japanese cuisine incorporates miso in a wide array of dishes, including soups, marinades, sauces, and glazes.
 You can read more about it in this post.

-There are many miso paste brands out there, but my personal favorite is Hikari Miso.
+There are numerous brands of miso paste available, but my personal favorite is Hikari Miso.
 For this roasted carrot recipe, I used Enjuku Koji Miso Reduced Sodium.

-Enjuku Koji Miso is Hikari Miso’s long-selling product for over 20 years since its introduction in 1993.
-The preservative-free miso features a mild flavor and rich fragrance incorporated with natural sweetness and robust umami of koji.
-The Reduced Sodium contains 25% less sodium than regular Enjuku Koji Miso.
+Enjuku Koji Miso has been a long-selling product from Hikari Miso for over 20 years, since its introduction in 1993.
+This preservative-free miso features a mild flavor and rich fragrance, complemented by natural sweetness and robust umami from koji.
+The Reduced Sodium version contains 25% less sodium than regular Enjuku Koji Miso.

-Here are my tips to make the best-roasted carrots that are perfectly caramelized and deliver a WOW in the flavor department.
+Here are my tips for making the best-roasted carrots that are perfectly caramelized and deliver a WOW in the flavor department:

 - Avoid pre-cut baby carrots – Those baby ones that come in bags don’t have as much flavor as whole carrots.
 Plus, they have fewer nutrients.

-- Choose uniform size – Since we’re roasting the carrots whole, try to select carrots of similar sizes so they are cooked evenly at the same time.
+- Choose uniform sizes – Since we’re roasting the carrots whole, try to select carrots of similar sizes so they cook evenly at the same time.

-- No time?
+- Short on time?
 Shorten the roasting time by cutting the carrots into smaller pieces; they will cook faster.

-- Coat with oil thoroughly – Coat the carrots with oil using your hands.
+- Coat thoroughly with oil – Use your hands to coat the carrots with oil thoroughly.

-- Arrange a rack in the middle or higher – To get more char, use the top rack in the upper third of the oven.
-Also, the back of the oven is hotter so place the thicker ends of carrots toward the back.
+- Arrange on a middle or higher rack – For more char, use the top rack in the upper third of the oven.
+Also, the back of the oven is hotter, so place the thicker ends of carrots toward the back.

-- Use convection oven – If you have one, do use it.
-I’d convection bake at 400 ºF but the cooking time will be shorter than the recipe with the hot air circulating.
+- Use a convection oven – If you have one, do use it.
+I’d convection bake at 400 ºF, but the cooking time will be shorter with hot air circulating.

-- Adjust roasting time – Your cooking time may vary depending on how thick your carrots are.
-I like to roast the carrots just long enough to get a few caramelized edges without sacrificing their toothsome nature, but if you prefer your carrots to be meltingly tender, simply roast them for 3-4 minutes longer.
+- Adjust roasting time – Cooking times may vary based on carrot thickness.
+I prefer roasting just long enough to get caramelized edges without sacrificing their toothsome nature.
+If you prefer carrots to be meltingly tender, roast them for 3-4 minutes longer.

-- Miso burns quickly – It’s important to brush the carrots with the glaze only in the last 5 minutes of roasting.
+- Miso burns quickly – Brush the carrots with glaze only during the last 5 minutes of roasting as miso can burn quickly.

-- Don’t leave the oven door – When you glaze the carrots, quickly take out the baking dish instead of leaving the oven door open.
-That way, the oven won’t lose heat.
+- Maintain oven heat – When glazing, quickly remove the baking dish instead of leaving the oven door open to prevent heat loss.

-- Herbs on top – Not necessary, but if you have a fresh sprig of herbs you used for other holiday dishes, garnish some on top.
+- Garnish with herbs – While not necessary, if you have fresh herbs used in other holiday dishes, garnish some on top.

 Make your holiday lineup extra colorful and nutritious with this roasted carrot recipe!
-You can literally pair them with just about any simple main.
-Besides the regular turkey, ham, and roast chicken, here are other delicious pairings I’d like to suggest:
+These carrots pair well with a variety of simple mains.
+In addition to the traditional turkey, ham, and roast chicken, here are some other delicious pairings I’d like to suggest:

 - Instant Pot Sticky Asian Ribs